elanandkumar/react-custom-hooks/README.md

       }}
     >
       <p>
-        This container shows the localstorage data in action to toggle theme!
+        This container shows the local-storage data in action to toggle theme!
       </p>
     </div>
   </>